kopeckyf/taupy/documentation/source/analysis/doj.rst

 positions in the debate's SCCP that extend :math:`P`, or have its truth-value assignments as a part.
-One can also understand this in terms of probability: if all complete and coherent positions in a debate :math:`\tau` were equally likely of being drawn, then what is the probability that the set of propositions :math:`P` would be true according to a randomly chosen position?
+One can also understand this in terms of probability: if all complete and coherent positions in a debate :math:`\tau` were equally likely of being drawn, then how likely would the set of propositions :math:`P` be true according the drawn position?

 .. code:: python